isc-projects/kea/doc/guide/api.rst

    }

 The returned response contains a list of maps.
-Each map contains a global option specification and the metadata including database specific information associated with the returned object.
+Each map contains a global option specification and the metadata, including database-specific information associated with the returned object.

 .. _reference-remote-option4-global-set: